 When annoyed or angry: Will curse and be insulting the other person, or express their emotions physically - by fighting or punching something.

 Fuse length and what sets off anger: Generally self controlled.
 People trying to annoy/upset them, lack of time alone.

 Hypocrisy Gauge: Expecting others to be reliable/predictable while excusing their own occasional decision that was not expected.

-When annoyed or angry: Bottle up their frustration.
-Light hearted but frustrated comments that get the point across without burning bridges.
+When annoyed or angry: Will bottle up their frustration.
+Will engage in light hearted, but frustrated, comments that get the point across without burning bridges.